open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/manual.md

 A log appender bridges logs from a log framework into the OpenTelemetry [Log SDK](#logs-sdk) using the [Logs Bridge API][logs bridge API].
-Log appenders are available for various popular java log frameworks:
+Log appenders are available for various popular Java log frameworks:

 - [Log4j2 Appender][log4j2 appender]
 - [Logback Appender][logback appender]